Edith Hudson: Hunger strikes

 In March 1912, Hudson took part in a militant protest which involved concerted window-smashing in London over three days.

 Scottish participants were assigned Kensington High Street.
 Hudson was arrested, sentenced and sent to Holloway prison.
 While she was serving her sentence, Emmeline and Christabel Pankhurst were charged with conspiracy and imprisoned in Holloway in April 1912.
 Suffragette prisoners were instructed by the WSPU to go on hunger strike to protest Mrs Pankhurst's sentence.
 A fellow Scottish prisoner, Lilias Mitchell, described the forcible feeding of the hunger strikers as "a sort of hell for two hours" and reported that Hudson "fought splendidly - knocked down all the six wardresses & told the doctor what she thought of him!"
 Mrs Pankhurst was released the following day.
 All the released prisoners were presented with an "illuminated address" designed by Sylvia Pankhurst and signed by Emmeline.

 In May 1913 Hudson was charged with attempting to set fire to Kelso Racecourse stand, along with Arabella Scott and Elizabeth and Agnes Thomson, and, at Jedburgh Sheriff Court, was sentenced to nine months imprisonment in Calton Jail.
 The women immediately went on hunger strike.
 After seven days, Hudson and the other female prisoners were released under The Prisoners (Temporary Discharge for Ill Health) Act 1913, also known as the Cat and Mouse Act, which had recently been introduced to allow prisons to release women whose hunger strike had reached a critical stage.
 They were released on licence, to return when their health improved.
 No attempt had been made to forcibly feed them.

 After her release Hudson stayed at the home of Dr Grace Cadell, which was used as a refuge for suffragettes.
-She was interviewed there by a journalist who described her as "a woman of fine physique" who would soon be to fit enough to return to Calton for "further martyrdom".
+She was interviewed there by a journalist who described her as "a woman of fine physique" who would soon be fit enough to return to Calton for "further martyrdom".
 None of the women returned to prison when their licenses expired and Hudson subsequently “vanished”.

 Like many suffragettes at the time, Hudson used an alias to evade the police and went by Mary Brown.
 For this reason it is likely that she is noted twice on the Roll of Honour of Suffragette Prisoners.
 She was remembered by a fellow suffragette as "about the most gentle person I knew".